 Once a student completes a Maine EMS-approved course and State testing requirements, the next step is to apply for a license.
 The licensing process includes review of the person’s training and state testing as well as a criminal background check to ensure that the applicant has no convictions that would be grounds for license denial.

 All Maine EMS providers provide care in accordance with the Maine EMS Pre Hospital Treatment Protocols.
-Maine is very fortunate to be one of only a few states in the country to have uniform, statewide protocols that set minimum standards of practice for our EMS providers.
+Maine is very fortunate to be one of only a few states in the country to have uniform, statewide protocols that set standards of practice for our EMS providers, regardless of your location throughout Maine.